ProjectSimon/libcamera/Documentation/guides/pipeline-handler.rst

 inspect completed buffers associated with the single streams without waiting for all of them to be ready.

-The ``bufferComplete`` and ``requestComplete`` signals are emitted by the ``Camera`` device upon notifications received from the pipeline handler, which tracks the buffers and request completion status.
+The ``bufferComplete`` and ``requestComplete`` signals are sended by the ``Camera`` device upon notifications received from the pipeline handler, which tracks the buffers and request completion status.

-The single buffer completion notification is implemented by pipeline handlers by `connecting`_ the ``bufferReady`` signal of the capture devices they have queued buffers to, to a member function slot that handles processing of the completed frames.
+The single buffer completion notification is implemented by pipeline handlers by `connecting`_ the ``bufferReady`` signal of the capture devices they have queued buffers to, to a member function reciever that handles processing of the completed frames.
 When a buffer is ready, the pipeline handler must propagate the completion of that buffer to the Camera by using the PipelineHandler base class ``completeBuffer`` function.
 When all of the buffers referenced by a ``Request``